South Vietnam Air Force: 1965

 In January 1965, the 62nd Tactical Wing and 516th Fighter Squadron, equipped with A-1H Skyraiders deployed to Nha Trang AB from Pleiku AB while a new runway was built at Pleiku.
 Also that month the 1141st Observation Squadron moved to Pleiku AB from Da Nang AB.
 Pleiku AB was then managed by the 92nd Base Support Group and the base was used as a staging and emergency airfield.

 On 8 February 1965, RVNAF commander Nguyễn Cao Kỳ led RVNAF A-1s from Da Nang AB on a retaliatory raid against North Vietnamese targets, all of the aircraft were hit by anti-aircraft fire, but only one was shot down.

 On 2 March 1965, 20 RVNAF A-1s from Da Nang AB participated in the first attacks of Operation Rolling Thunder, striking the Vietnam People's Navy base at Quảng Khê.
-On 14 March the RVNAF led by General Kỳ participated in attacks on barracks on Hòn Gió island.
+On 14 March the RVNAF led by Kỳ participated in attacks on barracks on Hòn Gió island.
 The RVNAF contributed 19 sorties in March and 97 in April to attacks on North Vietnam.
-By the end of June 7 RVNAF aircraft had been lost to North Vietnamese anti-aircraft fire, while a further 8 had been damaged.
+By the end of June seven RVNAF aircraft had been lost to North Vietnamese anti-aircraft fire, while a further eight had been damaged.
 With the increasingly sophisticated air defenses over North Vietnam, the RVNAF was soon reduced to operating over only a small part of southern North Vietnam, with USAF, Navy and United States Marine Corps aircraft conducting most operations.

 In May 1965, the 522nd Fighter Squadron equipped with A-1s was activated at Tan Son Nhut AB.

 In August 1965, the 524th Fighter Squadron equipped with A-1s was activated at Nha Trang AB.

-In August 1965, 4 USAF B-57B Canberras operating from Da Nang AB were nominally transferred to the RVNAF becoming their first jet aircraft.
+In August 1965, four USAF B-57B Canberras operating from Da Nang AB were nominally transferred to the RVNAF becoming their first jet aircraft.
 Six Vietnamese pilots had already been checked out in the B-57B, and there were fifteen more with jet training, along with about forty mechanics.
 These pilots could join in strikes against the Viet Cong; and later they, along with the mechanics, could form the nucleus of a Vietnamese F-5 squadron that was then being considered.
 The RVNAF never officially took control of the aircraft, and, after accidents and other problems, including apparent claims by RVNAF pilots that the B-57 was beyond their physical capabilities, the program was terminated in April 1966, and the aircraft were returned to their original USAF units.

 In December, the 217th Helicopter Squadron moved from Tan Son Nhut AB to Binh Thuy AB.